What is “One Health?”

 Funding Your Studies

-Enrolled MHS students who are eligible for in-state tuition will pay regular Florida graduate in-state tuition rates.
-Out-of-state and online MHS students will pay approximately $650 per credit hour plus applicable fees.
+Enrolled campus MHS students will pay regular tuition rates set by the state.
+Online MHS students will pay approximately $650 per credit hour plus applicable fees.
 For estimated costs of attendance please click here.
 For information on funding your studies click here.
 If you are planning to utilize a tuition waiver for this program, please contact the department for more information at email@example.com.